 Fueling was always a part of the conversation

-Fast forward to 2021 and we’ve helped over 80,000 athletes nail their hydration strategy using our tools, expertise and products.
+Fast forward to 2021 and we’d helped over 80,000 athletes nail their hydration strategy using our tools, expertise and products.

 Since the beginning almost every conversation about what to drink to stay hydrated inevitably included a discussion of what to eat to stay properly fueled.

 There’s an obvious overlap, with many sports drinks delivering some energy and many energy products containing a small amount of electrolytes.
-People naturally wanted to know what to eat when they were drinking Precision Hydration.
+People naturally wanted to know what to eat when they were drinking our electrolytes.

 But it went deeper than this.
 We were helping athletes work out what their individual fluid and electrolyte needs were, but for many of them there was a lack of clarity on how much fuel they needed to perform at their best.